TRaSH-Guides/Guides/docs/Downloaders/Deluge/index.md

 ### Linux (Native)

-Due to most default OS repositories being outdated, I recommend using Deluge's repositories to install the latest version.
+Due to most default OS repositories being outdated, we recommend using Deluge's repositories to install the latest version.

 Using `apt-get` to install